leinlin/Miku-LuaProfiler/README.md

 ### Tutors

-you must open two unity projects,one for Client ,one for Server
+you must open two unity projects,one for game client ,one for editor server

 #### Config your client